nalet/bme.cas/README.md

 ![result assignment planning](assignments/registration/result.png)
 > Result of matched points in 46 iterations - [output.txt](assignments/registration/output.txt)
 ### What happens if you use an identity as initial pose? ###
-A wrong identity, which does not contribute to a good estimate will lead to many-to-one matches.
-[Computer Vision Systems: 10th International Conference - Page 304]
+An identity as initial pose will lead to a local minimum.
+The desired result is a global minimum.
 ### Describe two methods, how you can acquire the target data in the OR. ###
 To get data, you can use anatomical landmarks, surfaces or artificial fiducials.
-Best results can be achived with surfaces with a high mesh densitiy.
+Best results can be achieved with surfaces with a high mesh density.
+These data points can come from an MRI, CT or even a stereo camera.
 ### What is the minimum number of points you need for paired points matching? ###
 3 at least.
 The difficulty of those landmarks is, that there are difficult to find.
-Usually there will be more errors in finding the points.
+Usually, there will be more errors in finding the points.
 ### If the patient moves, your calculated transformation is not accurate anymore.
 How can you prevent this? ###
-You can attach a mark to the patient (eg. bone) to have a reference point which you than can calculate your errors form.
-So you will always have a good transformation with less errors.
+You can attach a mark to the patient (e.g. bone) to have a reference point which you then can calculate your errors form.
+So, you will always have a good transformation with fewer errors.
+These are also called fiducials.
 ### We are in ENT surgery now.
 Which anatomical landmarks do you take for paired points matching and which surface for ICP.
 Explain why? ###
-We will use Bone formations, fissures, points, peaks, bifurcations, joints, etc and then using a tracked pointer or manual picking to identify thouse in our system.
-This is nessecary to identify a comon point in our virtual object and in the physical world.
-Otherwise much more calculations must be made for a good image.
+The difficulty in ENT surgery is to get landmarks close to the workspace of the surgeon.
+This is quite difficult, because of close landmarks are difficult to add without surgery, which allows us to place landmarks inside of the body.
+For an accurate result is the closer the better the rule of thumb from an error perspective view.